surifirstpin/biplus_documentation/docs/README.md

 Single solution that meets all your business intelligent needs

 https://www.sisense.com/product/mash-up/
-Simple :
-A self-service data-discovery environment enables users to easily search for information, interact intuitively with their data, and perform in-depth analyses with the utmost simplicity.

-BOARD key advantages

 Speed
 Bi +  component has been designed to ensure maximum speed of development and high performance.  using a powerfull math engine through which it provides the data at earliest.

-Ease of use
-A self-service data-discovery environment enables users to easily search for information, interact intuitively with their data, and perform in-depth analyses with the utmost simplicity.

 User Self-sufficiency